Get help connecting with Dr. Simon and find the treatment that's best for you.

-George Simon, M.D., has studied thoracic cancers since his days at medical school in the late 1980s, but none of them has been as intriguing, or as challenging, as malignant pleural mesothelioma.
+Dr. George Simon has studied thoracic cancers since his days at medical school in the late 1980s, but none of them has been as intriguing — or as challenging — as malignant pleural mesothelioma.

-Simon was named assistant director of clinical research for the Hollins Cancer Center at the Medical University of South Carolina in August, 2010, hired to help make the school a regional leader in handling thoracic malignancies like mesothelioma.
+He was previously assistant director of clinical research for the Hollins Cancer Center at the Medical University of South Carolina, where he helped make the school a regional leader in handling thoracic malignancies.

-Simon came to MUSC from the Fox Chase Cancer Center in Philadelphia, where he served a short time as the Director of Thoracic Oncology.
-He previously worked as the Director of Mesothelioma Research at the H. Lee Moffitt Cancer Center in Tampa.
+Before South Carolina, Simon worked at the Fox Chase Cancer Center in Philadelphia, where he served as the director of thoracic oncology.
+He also worked as the director of mesothelioma research at the H. Lee Moffitt Cancer Center in Tampa.

-It was in Tampa, where he co-authored an often referenced article, “Malignant Pleural Mesothelioma, A Comprehensive Review.”
+It was in Tampa where he co-authored the often referenced article, “Malignant Pleural Mesothelioma: A Comprehensive Review.”
 As part of the conclusion in that article, he writes: “The disease is expected to increase in incidence until 2020, so awareness of this entity as a possible diagnosis should be heightened.”

-While he offers some hope in the improved treatment therapies regarding mesothelioma, he also casts some doubts over the commitment within the medical field to fully tackle the disease.
+While he offers some hope in the improved treatment therapies regarding mesothelioma (MPM), he also casts some doubts over the commitment within the medical field to fully tackle the disease.

-He also predicts that almost 72,000 cases of MPM are expected in the United States within the next 20 years, despite the dramatic drop in commercial use of asbestos -- the primary cause of mesothelioma.
+He also predicts that almost 72,000 cases of MPM are expected in the U.S. within the next 20 years, despite the dramatic drop in commercial use of asbestos the primary cause of mesothelioma.

-Simon earned a reputation as a leader in lung-cancer research.
-It was one of his trials that led to the first individualized treatments for advanced lung cancer patients based upon the gene expression found in a patient’s tumor.
+Simon earned a reputation as a leader in lung cancer research.
+It was one of his clinical trials that led to the first individualized treatments for advanced lung cancer patients based upon the gene expression found in a patient’s tumor.

-It was shortly after his arrival in South Carolina that the Center added six new clinical trials for Stage 4 lung cancer patients.
-In the state, lung cancer is the leading cause of cancer-related deaths.
+During his stint at South Carolina, the center added six new clinical trials for stage IV lung cancer patients.
+Lung cancer is the leading cause of cancer-related deaths.

 Simon received his degree from the Christian Medical College in Punjab, India.
-He completed a fellowship in medical oncology and hematology at the University of Colorado Health Sciences Center in Denver, then served as director of Clinical Investigation there, too.
+He completed a fellowship in medical oncology and hematology at the University of Colorado Health Sciences Center in Denver, then served as director of clinical investigation at the Denver school.